daminier/py_analysis_clustering_motorway/README.md

 Then we use Kmeans algorithm, which is provided by [scikit-learn](http://scikit-learn.org/stable/modules/generated/sklearn.cluster.KMeans.html), in order to cluster the data.

-For sorting out which is the best number of clusters is used the Silhouette index.
+For sorting out which is the best number of clusters, it is used the Silhouette index.
+In addition, it is also shown a bar chart (the number of elements in each cluster), the rappresention of the clustered data and their centroids.

+## Considerations

+All in all, I would say that the second goal of this activiy is to get familiar with some techniques, methodologies and libraries of the data mining environment.
+The model was not complicated on purpose, however it is clear that it is easy to add to the model more details, such as the velocity.
+It is also possibile to consider other way of defining the path, for istance considering just the last and first gate of a path.
+Furthermore, an interesting way to explore is the biclustering tecnique, which allows us to cluster simultaneusly two attribute, in this case "targa" (plate) and "tratta" (path).

 ## References